 Cash flows generated from financing activities for the year ended August 31, 2021 were \$4,245,207 compared to \$12,619,745 for the year ended August 31, 2020.
 The decrease in cash generated from financing activities during the year ended August 31, 2021 was mainly due to a decrease in proceeds from the sale of securities issued or cash and a decrease in proceeds from the exercise of warrants and compensation options.
-There was no cash from financing activities for the three months ended November 30, 2020, the Company used \$43,490 in financing activities as a result of the payment of withholding taxes pertaining to restricted share units settled during the three months ended November 30, 2020, partially offset by proceeds received from the exercise of warrants and compensation options.
+There was no cash from financing activities for the three months ended November 30, 2021.
+For the three months ended November 30, 2020, the Company used \$43,490 in financing activities as a result of the payment of withholding taxes pertaining to restricted share units settled during the three months ended November 30, 2020, partially offset by proceeds received from the exercise of warrants and compensation options.
 Off-Balance Sheet Arrangements